 Using a silicone brush, soak each slice of the biscuit with the sugar syrup.

-Spread the vanilla mousseline cream in the middle of the first biscuit and smooth with a bent spatula.
+Spread the vanilla mousseline cream in the middle of the first biscuit and smooth it with a bent spatula.
+Cover with the second part of the biscuit, soak again with the syrup and cover with the cream.

 Spread over the remaining mousseline cream with the bent spatula.
 Smooth the edges of the biscuit while turning the spatula around the cake (photo 13).
+Apply the toasted flaked almonds over the entire cake (photo 14).

-Stir it to bring the temperature down to 85 F/30 C (you should not feel any difference in the temperature touching with your finger).
+Stir it to bring the temperature down to 85°F (30°C): you should not feel any difference in the temperature touching with your finger.
 Place the chocolate in a pastry bag and cut its end.

-Freeze a plate, take it out of the freezer.
+Freeze a plate, and take it out of the freezer.
 Place the plate upside down on the work surface.

 Make a few round trips on the back of the plate, holding the pastry bag.
 Let the chocolate freeze for a few seconds over the plate (photo 15).

-Expert tips
+Expert Tips

 - Replace white chocolate with milk or dark chocolate to make chocolate filaments.

-Yes, you can freeze the undecorated bundt cake.
 Let it cool completely and wrap it with plastic.
 Freeze the cake for up to 3 months.
 To thaw, bring the wrapped cake to the refrigerator for at least 8 hours.

 Love Easter desserts?
 Try these next!

-Recipe card
+PrintRecipe card

 Easter Bundt Cake (Gâteau Bundt de Pâques)